nire0510/aka/README.md

 * Call any of the commands with `-h` parameter to see its help
 * Always use absolute paths  (avoid shortcuts symbols such as ~, .. etc)
 * Assign a shorter alias to `scrippets` command (e.g. `alias sc=scrippets`)
-* You do not have to remember the command's exact name.
-If no scrippets found with the exact name, similar options will be displayed
+* You do not have to remember the command's exact alias.
+If no scrippets found with the exact alias, similar options will be displayed
 * Change scrippets directory to Dropbox, Google Drive or other online storage service, to have your scrippets on all of your workstations